strasse34/pp3/README.md

 ### time
 The 'time' module is a built-in Python module that provides various time-related functions.
 It is used in this project to introduce delays or pauses between certain operations, providing a smoother user experience.
 ## Testing
-I have manualy tested this project as followings:<br>
+I have manually tested this project as followings:<br>
 - I passed through PEP8 Python Validator and confirmed that there are no errors.
-- I gave correct and incorrect inputs to all the features manually in my lockal and Heroku terminal and got expected behavior from app.
+- I gave correct and incorrect inputs to all the features manually in my lockal and Heroku terminal and got the expected behavior from the app.
 ## Bugs
 ### Solved Bugs
-During developing this app, I fount some bugs and fixed them.
-But the last one and the most important one was this bug: users could sign up to a new accout with just empty input for first name, last name, username and password.
+During developing this app, I found some bugs and fixed them.
+But the last one and the most important one was this bug: users could sign up for a new account with just empty input for first name, last name, username, and password.
 I just added an if-else using strip() method to mentioned inputs and fixed the bugs.<br>
 ### Remaining Bugs
 There are no remaining bugs.
 ## Validator Testing